-As for the banks, again for simplicity, we impose without loss of generality that their strategies imply no sure loss, i.e. that they only offer contracts with rate at least as large as x.
-We shall refer to this property of banks' strategies as property $S^B$ .
+As for the banks, again for simplicity, we impose without loss of generality that their strategies imply no sure loss, that is, that they only offer contracts with rate at least as large as x.
+We shall refer to this property of banks' strategies as property S^{B} .